GokhanYavuzz/ToDoList/README.md

 This project is a simple console-based "To-Do List" application.
 It provides users with a task manager where they can add, list, and delete tasks.

-Features
+Features:

-Add tasks
+1.Add tasks

-List tasks
+2.List tasks

-Delete tasks
+3.Delete tasks

 Save tasks to a file and load them on restart